njordulv/habitifier/README.md

 ## Features

-- User registration and login using NextAuth
+- User registration and login using Supabase
 - Dashboard displaying current habits and their status
 - Ability to add, edit, and delete habits
 - Calendar for tracking habit completion by day